ismaelucm/massis_tutorial/docs/Examples.md

 ### Example EntranceToclass.lua

-This simulation creates ten groups of agents, five of them at the main gate and another five at the back gate.
-All groups walk with different speeds between 1-5.
-All they use the same behaviour: FollowingPath.
-Each group have a different classroom as a destination.
+This simulation creates ten groups of agents, five  at the main gate and the other five at the back gate.
+All groups walk with different speeds between 1.0 and 5.0.
+All of them use the same behaviour: *FollowingPath*.
+Each group has a different classroom as  destination.

 ```LUA
 Scenario = {